ChuckNorrison/memecontestbot/README.md

 ## Usage
 Start the bot with `python3 memecontestbot.py`.

 On first start it will ask for your corresponding phone number to act as userbot.
 The bot will use your telegram account and so it will be visible with your telegram user.
-Delete the file `my_account.session`, to reset api_id and api_hash.
+Delete the file `my_account.session`, to reset authentication.

 Chats should be configured to only accept a single reaction emoji (multiple reaction emojis are not supported yet).

 Call the bot with argument `-c` or `--config` and a path to desired configfile to override default `config.py`.

-More detailed infos for Telegram API used can be found in the [pyrogram docs](https://docs.pyrogram.org/start/setup)
+More detailed infos for Telegram API can be found in the [pyrogram docs](https://docs.pyrogram.org/start/setup)